 Skip to main content

-By January 20, 2022June 22nd, 2023Law Firm Operations, outsourcing
+By January 20, 2022December 12th, 2023Law Firm Operations, outsourcing

-If you’re like most lawyers, you spend too much time on small problems that you shouldn’t be dealing with.
+If you’re like most lawyers, you spend too much time on small problems you shouldn’t be dealing with.

 So…